 A 2013 study showed that 1 in every 5 small businesses networks would be compromised.
 In 2016 alone, 49% of ALL U.S. businesses were attacked by ransomware!
 With the ever-increasing technological advances, it is likely that since then, these numbers have climbed, posing a significant risk for a potential breach, lost or stolen data, or some type of malicious threat.

-There are a number of ways Unified System in Bedford, Burlington and the Greater Boston area helps to ensure that you are at minimum risk:
+There are a number of ways Unified System in Leominster, Fitchburg, Tewksbury and the Greater Boston area can help ensure that you are at minimum risk:

-- Firewall – A common mistake in small to medium business networks is the lack of proper security at the border where your network connects to the internet.
+• Firewall – A common mistake in small to medium business networks is the lack of proper security at the border where your network connects to the internet.
 Most people think that a properly configured firewall is good enough.
 The truth is that hackers nowadays assume there is a firewall in place and have designed their malware and hacking tools to be able to waltz right though a normal firewall’s protection and attack the machines behind the firewall.
-That is why you need a UTM (Unified Threat Management) device that does gateway virus filtering, intrusion prevention, spam filtering, data loss prevention, and detailed logging and reporting, as well as providing the standard firewall services.
+That is why you need a UTM (Unified Threat Management) device that does gateway virus filtering, intrusion prevention, content filtering, web application filtering, and detailed logging and reporting, as well as providing the standard firewall services.

-- Many people think that all antivirus/antimalware products are the same, but that is not the case.
+• Most people think that all antivirus/antimalware products are basically the same, but that is not the case.
 Newer technologies have evolved rapidly in the past few years on both sides of the war on data theft.
-With thousands of ransomware variants being released daily (and that is just one threat to your data), the old signature based virus detection systems that most antivirus software use, are outdated and let far too many threats sneak into your network.
-You should really be using the newer, behavior based detection systems that don’t rely on signatures and can catch unknown malware types.
-Otherwise you are depending on others being infected first so the antivirus company can analyze the virus/malware and create a new signature definition to detect it, which increases the time between the virus’s discovery and when you are actually protected from it.
+With thousands of ransomware variants being released daily (and that is just one threat to your data), the old signature based and behavior based virus detection systems that most antivirus software use, are outdated and let far too many threats sneak into your network.
+You should really be using the newer, AI (Artificial Intelligence) based detection systems with deep learning technologies that don't rely on signatures and behavior alone, and can catch the more elusive malware types.

-- The latest trend in malware is to use file-less attacks which inserts viruses directly into RAM.
+• The latest trend in malware is to use "living off the land" attacks which use tools already present on your computer.
 These attacks allow the attacker to just waltz right through most virus protection systems since there are no malicious files on your disk to analyze.
-Your malware protection system needs to defend against these types of attacks too.
+Your malware protection system needs to defend against these types of attacks, along with the older style of attacks.

 Areas Covered